RanaShankani/SCTP-Chat-Server-Client/README.md

 Follow these steps to use the script:
 ### 1. Prerequisites:
 * Ensure that you have Python installed on your machine.
-* Install the required dependencies:
+* On Debian-based systems, you need a SCTP-aware kernel (most are) and install the following packages:

-`pip install pysctp`
+`apt-get install libsctp-dev libsctp1 lksctp-tools`

 ### 2. Clone the repository: